jasonmejia/JasonMejia/README.md

 ### Markdown

+Markdown is a When a group of neurons start to have characteristics of cognition?
+When a neural activity starts to produce coherent activiyt that it is perceived as cognition ?
+When a group of neurons start to "think"?
-Markdown is a Those are questions that I want to reply with my research.lightweight and easy-to-use syntax for styling your writing.
+Those are questions that I want to reply with my research.
+Those are questions that I want to reply with my research.lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 You can use the to maintain and preview the content for your website in Markdown files.